d3fend/d3fend-ontology/extensions/ocsf/readme.md

 ```
 ### todo

+There have been significant changes to queries and Makefile to improve
+the overall SPARQL-Generate and make it create an OWL 2 DL
+representation of OCSF, this is still far from complete.
+Current
+sections only still reflect parts of steps.
+For the passing moment
+RTF Code (RTFC).

+The queries for type.rqg and jsonschema.rqg will need to be
+reintegrated.

 How to represent that an ocsf:attack can be related to a
 d3f:OffensiveTactic, d3f:OffensiveTechnique, etc. The sub-techniques
 are represented by subclasses of the top level offensive techniques